Lionel-Sutcliffe/CW-Challenges/README.md

 # CodeWars Coding Challenges

 This is a repository which includes some solutions (in IPYNB format) for CodeWars Challenges I've been working on in my free time.
-The majority of challenges have been solved using Python.
+The majority of challenges have been solved in Python.

 __Complete list of my solutions:__